CalebLombard/digital-portfolio/README.md

 ## 5. CV Submission
 ### Evidence
-- Screenshot of CV submitted to [Job Portal X](submission_proof.png).
+- Downloadable copy of my CV submitted to [Download My CV](CALEB%20LOMBARD%20CV%20230781004.pdf).
 - Received 3 interview invites.

 ### Reflection
-**Situation**: I had to create a CV that I would use to help me apply for internships and possibly full time employment.
-This was a Blackboard Submission.
+**Situation**: I had to create a CV that I would use to help me apply for internships and possibly full time employment in the near future.
+This was a Blackboard Assignment submission.
-**Task**:
+**Task**: I was tasked with using the 'Create a CV' activity as a blueprint for how my CV should look.
+Based on that activity, I updated my CV by adding all the necessary information that was missing from the previous version using the checklist from the previous activity.
-**Action**: I updated my previous CV I used when I applied for an internship by the Department of Health.
+**Action**: I updated my previous CV and made the necessary changes that was required from me.
-**Result**:
+**Result**: As a result, I now have a more professional and complete CV that aligns with industry expectations.
+My updated CV highlights my skills, experience, and qualifications more effectively, making me better prepared to apply for internships and job opportunities.